kruize/autotune/tests/test_plans/test_plan_rel_0.9.md

 Scalability test result summary:

 Scalability short run worked fine.
-No regressions seen in scale test latencies, execution time when compared to the previous release
+No regressions seen in scale test latencies, execution time when compared to the previous release.
+However, in terms of resource usage, I see these observations:
+- Kruize memory usage has reduced from 35.96 GB to 27.83 GB in 5k container exps
+- Cpu usage has reduced from 7.6 to 5.2 cores in 5k namespace exps

 ----